Lindt8/PHITS-Tools/README.md

 One may use the functions by first placing the PHITS_tools.py Python script into a folder in their PYTHONPATH system variable or in the active directory and then just importing them normally (`from PHITS_tools import *`) or by executing the script `python PHITS_tools.py` with the PHITS output file to be parsed as the required argument (see `python PHITS_tools.py --help` for all CLI options) / without a file argument to be guided through with a GUI.

-Pictured below is the main PHITS Tools GUI window followed by the `[DIRECTORY mode]` GUI menu which shows all the options available not only for DIRECTORY mode but also for standard and dump tally output files.
+Pictured below is the main PHITS Tools GUI window followed by the `[DIRECTORY mode]` GUI menu which shows all the options available not only for DIRECTORY mode but also for standard and dump tally output files, with the default options selected/populated.

 ![](/docs/PHITS_tools_GUI_main.png?raw=true "PHITS Tools GUI main window")